 The Breastfeeding Clinic is staffed by lactation consultants and public health nurses who have received advanced training in breastfeeding.
 Our staff work individually with each family to develop a plan of care, in addition to working with the baby’s health care provide and can refer to a paediatrician and dietician if required.

-Common problems for consultation at the Breastfeeding Clinic include:
+Common reasons for visiting at the Breastfeeding Clinic include:

 - History of supply issues